Coinbase Card

 - Key Feature: Automatic crypto-to-fiat conversion at point of sale with support for 250+ cryptocurrencies

-- Availability: Available in the United States (except Hawaii) and 30 European countries
+- Availability: Available in the United States (except Hawaii) and all 27 EU countries under MiCA license

 - Standout Benefit: No annual fees, no foreign transaction fees, and crypto rewards for US users (up to 0.5% in BTC/ETH)